The McKay--Navarro conjecture for the prime 2: Notation and Preliminaries

 \subsection{Groups of Lie Type}

-Throughout, we let $\bG$ be a connected, reductive algebraic group over $\overline{\F}_p$ for some prime $p$, and let $q$ be a power of $p$.
-Let $F\colon \bG\rightarrow\bG$ be a Frobenius endomorphism giving $\bG$ an $\F_q$-rational structure, and write $G:=\bG^F$ for the set of fixed points, giving a finite group of Lie type defined over $\mathbb{F}_q$.
+Throughout, we let $\bG$ be a connected, reductive algebraic group defined in characteristic $p$, and let $q$ be a power of $p$.
+Let $F\colon \bG\rightarrow\bG$ be a Frobenius endomorphism giving $\bG$ an $\F_q$-rational structure, and write $G:=\bG^F$ for the group of fixed points, giving a finite group of Lie type defined over $\mathbb{F}_q$.
 (Note that the case of Suzuki and Ree groups has been completed in \cite{birtethesis}, so we do not need to consider the case of more general Steinberg endomorphisms here.)

 We let $\bT\leq \bg{B}$ be an $F$-stable maximal torus inside an $F$-stable Borel subgroup, and further write $T:=\bT^F$.
 We will call such a $T$ a \emph{maximally split torus of $G$}.
 We will write $\bg{W}:=\norm_{\bG}(\bT)/\bT$ for the Weyl group of $\bG$, let $W:=\bg{W}^F$, and let $\Phi$ denote the root system for $\bG$ with respect to $\bT$.
 We use the notation $n_\alpha(t')$, $h_\alpha(t')$, and $x_\alpha(t)$ to denote the Chevalley generators as in the Chevalley relations \cite[Theorem 1.12.1]{GLS3} for $t\in\overline{\F}_p$, $t'\in\overline{\F}_p^\times$, and $\alpha\in\Phi$.